Hormel Foods Corporation (HRL) Shares Up Despite Recent Market Volatility

 HRL’s Market Performance

-HRL stock saw an increase of 0.68% in the past week, with a monthly gain of 3.54% and a quarterly increase of -10.27%.
-The volatility ratio for the week is 1.18%, and the volatility levels for the last 30 days are 1.27% for Hormel Foods Corporation (HRL).
-The simple moving average for the last 20 days is 0.34% for HRL stock, with a simple moving average of -12.16% for the last 200 days.
+HRL stock saw an increase of 1.48% in the past week, with a monthly gain of 2.90% and a quarterly increase of -9.91%.
+The volatility ratio for the week is 1.22%, and the volatility levels for the last 30 days are 1.30% for Hormel Foods Corporation (HRL).
+The simple moving average for the last 20 days is 1.03% for HRL’s stock, with a simple moving average of -11.01% for the last 200 days.

 Analysts’ Opinion of HRL